AndyMagwayer/moveable-boxes/README.md

 You can also ask grid to auto-place items by column.
 Using the property grid-auto-flow with a value of column.
 In this case grid will add items in rows that you have defined using grid-template-rows.
 When it fills up a column it will move onto the next explicit column, or create a new column track in the implicit grid.
 As with implicit row tracks, these column tracks will be auto sized.
 You can control the size of implicit column tracks with grid-auto-columns, this works in the same way as grid-auto-rows.

 <br>
+In this next example I have created a grid with three row tracks of 200 pixels height.
+I am auto-placing by column and the columns created will be a column width of 300 pixels, then a column width of 100 pixels until there are enough column tracks to hold all of the items.

+CSS
+Play